SamMed05/c-cpp-notes/docs/cpp/first-program.md

 ![Creating a new file in Dev-C++](./assets/creating-new-file.png)

-Then paste the code above and compile it using the "Compile & Run" button.
+Then paste the code above and compile it using the "Compile & Run" button, or pressing <kbd>F11</kbd>.

 ![Compiling and running the code](./assets/compile-run.png)